mikechase3/notebook.mchase.me/computer-help/windows/workstation-standard-libary/visual-studio.md

 * Displays the output.
 The dropdown tells you where the output is coming from.
 * _Clear_: is the weird x and ciouple lines.
 Clears your output.
 * _Lock_: Freezes your scroll point.
-* `^` isn’t available for everything, but clicking it will take you to a physical logfile.&#x20;
+* `^` isn’t available for everything, but clicking it will take you to a physical logfile.

 ### Debug Console

-* You can filter using _globs_ which are like regular expressions, but slightly different.&#x20;
+* You can filter using _globs_ which are like regular expressions, but slightly different.
   * Click the _gear_ to change what will be shown/excluded
   * For example, you’ll probably want to exclude git results.
   * Changing the debug console happens across a project, not file.
 * Search ’globs’ or lookup table 2.1 in the book to see wildcard descriptions.

 | WILDCARD | DESCRIPTION                                                                                                           |
 | -------- | --------------------------------------------------------------------------------------------------------------------- |